v1nidev/electron-template/README.md

 - Insert decoration background;
 - Apply gradient background and opacity transition to the CTA button.

+### Secondary

+- Document how to use the tour library
+- Improve layout on mobile

 ## Used libraries

 ### User feature guide